 Administrative expenses mainly represent the salaries and benefits of the administrative and management staff, professional consulting fees, share-based compensation expenses, depreciation and other miscellaneous administrative expenses.
-The Group's administrative expenses was approximately RMB51.0 million for the Year, which remained stable as compared approximately RMB50.1 million for the year ended 31 December 2022.
+The Group's administrative expenses decreased by approximately 21.7% from approximately RMB51.0 million for the year ended 31 December 2023 to approximately RMB39.9 million for the Year, primarily due to the decrease in staff cost and professional fee as a result of the cost saving strategy of the Group during the Year.